Human rights groups send COP28 demands to UAE, governments

 The UAE, a Gulf trading and tourism hub, big oil producer and a U.S. ally, does not allow political parties and shows little tolerance towards dissent.
 State and local media are tightly controlled and freedom of speech is restricted.

+The UAE rejected the groups' allegations and issued a statement saying that the Gulf Arab state welcomed constructive dialogue and that all COP28 visitors will be permitted to "assemble peacefully to have their voices heard in designated areas".

+"The UAE is one of the most tolerant and diverse nations and the right to freedom from discrimination is protected by the UAE's constitution," the statement said.

-The letter signed by local, regional and global groups such as Amnesty International makes seven demands including calls to repeal laws it says criminalise LGBTQ individuals; free "prisoners of conscience" including those being held past their sentences; pay reparations to migrant workers who helped build the COP facilities; and a plea not to spy on summit delegates.
+Regional and global groups such as Amnesty International made seven demands in their letter, including calls to repeal laws that they said criminalise LGBTQ individuals and to free "prisoners of conscience" including those being held past their sentences.
+They also want pay reparations for migrant workers who helped to build the COP facilities and made a plea not to spy on summit delegates.

-The UAE foreign ministry and COP28 conference hosts did not immediately respond to requests for comment.
+The COP28 conference hosts did not immediately respond to a request for comment.

-The U.N. organised climate summit meets annually and its host countries rotate among member states.
+The climate summit organised by the U.N. meets annually and its host countries rotate among member states.
 It is set to take place between Nov.
 30 and Dec.
 12 in Dubai and will be headed by Sultan Ahmed al-Jaber - a controversial pick since his country is an OPEC member and a major oil exporter.

 "How can you have global climate negotiations in a country where peaceful critics and activists are behind bars?" said Sunjeev Bery, executive director for climate and human rights campaign organisation Freedom Forward, who coordinated the letter and is one of 218 signatories.